BradleyCodeU/bradleycodeu.github.io/_apcsp/py/PyBuyPhones/instructions.md

 <u>Replace ALL SIX blanks in the starter code with the correct code.
 Blanks look like this: ???</u>

 When finished, run the code.
-If no errors, show Mr Riley or submit the Replit URL to Canvas
+If no errors, show Mr Riley

 Starter Code:
 ```python